KAUSTIKR/AI-Project/README.md

 # Mathematical Description
 ## States Space:

+The state space is represented by a latent vector derived from audio features and metadata of individual tracks.
+These **latent vectors** are learned using a **Variational Autoencoder (VAE)**, which compresses high-dimensional audio feature data (11-D) into a lower-dimensional embedding space (5-D).
+This latent representation captures the essential characteristics of each song, enabling compact and meaningful state descriptions.
+The state space **𝑆** thus consists of all such latent vectors corresponding to the available tracks, where each vector serves as a unique, continuous representation of the musical content(audio feature).
+Since we have a cold-start problem, we cannot use a user-track interaction matrix for state space representation **[5]** and must instead rely on latent vector generation **[1]**.

 Each state **𝑠 ∈ 𝑆** is a continuous-valued latent vector derived from the audio features of a song using a trained Variational Autoencoder (VAE):